Ernest Côté: Retirement

-On 18 December 2014, a local thug and criminal named Ian Bush robbed Côté's home and tied him up with a plastic bag around his head with the intention of killing him.
+On 18 December 2014, Côté was robbed by a local Ottawa man named Ian Bush, who tied Côté up with a plastic bag over his head and left him to die.
 Côté told the media at the time: "Some people think that if you’re 101 years of age, you crumble up and wonder, ‘Oh why, what was happening.’
 No, I was just mad."
-Côté was able to break free and call the Ottawa police who arrested Bush.
+Côté was able to break free and call the Ottawa police, who arrested Bush.
 Bush was charged with robbery and attempted murder.
 DNA testing subsequently showed that Bush was responsible for a brutal triple murder in June 2007 of an Ottawa judge Alban Garon, his wife Raymonde, and their neighbour, Marie-Claire Beniskos.
 In another interview, Côté stated: "Life is such that when you see these things happen to you, you try to get out.
 The important thing is to concentrate on how to get out of the position in which you happen to be.
 If you’re afraid and paralyzed, you don’t move.
 I was never afraid.
 I was not afraid of the landing, the D-Day landing.
 I was not afraid of this attacker."
 Côté's neighbor, J. Blair Seaborn, told the media: "He had the wits about him to realize he had to get the damn bag off his head if he was going to live.
 He crawled across the floor to where he knew there was some scissors and cut the thing off.
 He had a good deal of presence of mind for someone who’s just been attacked by a much younger man.
 He didn’t panic.
 He did what was necessary.
 Even at 101 he was not intimidated".